Mela User Guide

 Character

-The tonal quality of the ring modulation.
-Lower values tend to create a mellower, smoother sound, whereas higher values produce a harsher, more intense sound.
+Sets the tonal quality of the ring modulation: lower values produce a mellower sound, while higher values create a harsher, more intense tone.

 Released on Jul 31, 2024 as part of Collection 3.